Rick-gogogo/Rick-gogogo/README.md

 * Game Backend Developer - As a principle programmer shipped mutilple online games, including MMORPG and SCG, etc.

 ## 😄 Which language and related stack I prefered to use:
+* .NET 8 + C# 12 -- Working as Backend API.
+Paractice for Functional Programming, such as LINQ, delegates, lambda expressions, and immutable data structures.
+* Java -- Working as Backend API and Backend game server, including long connection and short connection.
+* PHP -- Working as Backend API and web applications with fast pace iteration.
+(As a scripting language, it does not require compilation or packaging)
-* C - More for practice, which help me understand what is going on behind the scene, as most advanced languages used many technics with well-packed libs and ready to use.
+* C -- More for practice, which help me understand what is going on behind the scene, as most advanced languages used many technics with well-packed libs and ready to use.
-* Java - Full stack development for web applications, plus ideally for game server, including long connection and short connection.
-* PHP - Full stack development for small and medium-sized enterprise web applications with fast pace iteration.(As a scripting language, it does not require compilation or packaging)
+* React
+* Angular
+* CSS Bootstrap
+* CSS Tailwind

 ## 📫 How to reach me:
 * [LinkedIn](https://www.linkedin.com/in/rick-huang-543950134/)